synacktiv/gh-hijack-runner/README.md

 $ gh-hijack-runner.py --registration-token AOTAA3QWE1A5QB6JFECOKQDGEVOVC --url https://github.com/syncicd/CICD --labels ubuntu-latest
 ```

+This can be an organization or repository registration toke.

 ### From credentials of an existing GitHub runner

 With arbitrary code execution on a self-hosted runner, you need to exfiltrate three files to assume the identity of the compromised runner: